ballance/personal-data-privacy-policy/README.md

 This document provides the minimum standards for the use of personal data belonging to Chris Ballance

 ## Purpose
-The purpose of this policy is to provide guidance that limits
+The purpose of this policy is to provide guidance that limits the use of Chris Ballance's data.
+These rules are in place to protect the interests of Chris Ballance's privacy.
+Inappropriate use exposes Chris Ballance to risks including virus attacks, compromise of network systems and services, and legal issues.

 ## Scope
 This policy applies to any usage, transmission, or storage of data belonging to Chris Ballance.

+## Data Retention Policy
-Correspondence may not be retained for longer than 30 days without explicit written permission.
+Data may not be retained for longer than 24 hours without explicit written permission from Chris Ballance except as allowed by law

+## Logging
+Logging of activities related to Chris Ballance is not permitted except as allow by law.

 ## Authentication
 Minimum password requirements